 Now that the oldest of the city's castles has been renovated, its chic, modern restaurant merits a visit.
-Don't expect a quick cafeteria lunch served to shorts-clad tourists: this is a serious experience, with daringly cool, postmodern decor and sophisticated efforts from the Italian chef, including fried shrimp tails in a butternut squash and coconut sauce, or smoked lamb served with mint-infused couscous.
+Don't expect a quick cafeteria lunch served to shorts-clad tourists; this is a serious experience, with daringly cool, postmodern decor and sophisticated efforts from chef Davide Alberti, including fried shrimp tails in a butternut squash–and-coconut sauce, or smoked lamb served with mint-infused couscous.
 The wine list has more than 70 Ticino Merlots.
 Downstairs, there's a lighter atmosphere at the more casual Grotto restaurant.
 Its stunning summer terrace is a great spot to soak up views and sunshine.